 Patrick Mahomes, Chiefs hold on to beat Jets 23-20 with Taylor Swift, Aaron Rodgers watching

+A few mistakes by the star quarterback made it uncomfortably close, but he and the Chiefs shook off a subpar performance during which they blew a 17-point lead and then held on for a 23-20 victory Sunday night.

+“I knew I put us in two bad positions,” said Mahomes, who was intercepted twice.
+“No one points fingers in that locker room.
+We all play together.
+Not everything is going to be pretty, but the guys responded and we found a way to win.”

-Mahomes was intercepted twice and struggled to get much going after a quick start with pop superstar Taylor Swift watching Travis Kelce and the Chiefs for the second straight game, this time from a suite at MetLife Stadium.
+With pop superstar Taylor Swift watching Travis Kelce and the Chiefs for the second straight game, this time from a suite at MetLife Stadium, Kansas City was able to bounce back.

-After the Chiefs (3-1) regained the lead on Harrison Butker’s 26-yard field goal with 10:51 remaining in the game, Zach Wilson made his first big mistake when he lost a snap.
-Tershawn Wharton recovered the loose ball and Mahomes and the Chiefs got it at the Jets 47.
+After the Chiefs (3-1) regained the lead on Harrison Butker’s 26-yard field goal with 10:51 remaining, Zach Wilson made his first big mistake for the Jets when he lost a snap.
+Tershawn Wharton recovered and Mahomes and the Chiefs got the ball at the Jets 47.

 Michael Carter II intercepted Mahomes on third-and-20 from the Jets 40 — but it was negated by a holding call on Sauce Gardner.
 Replays showed it was a questionable call and an irate Jets coach Robert Saleh stormed down the sideline to shout at an official.

+“Fourth quarter, crunch time,” Gardner said.
+“I don’t even know what to say.”

-Mahomes, who had a 24-yard run on third-and-22 to extend the drive, ran for 11 yards on another third down to the Jets 2, sealing the victory.
+Mahomes, who had a 25-yard run on third-and-23 to extend the drive, ran for 9 yards on another third down to the Jets 2, sealing the victory.

+“Listen, I thought it was a hold,” said Chiefs coach Andy Reid, who tied Tom Landry for fourth on the career list with his 250th regular-season victory.
+“I’ve got to go back and look at the tape on it.
+He was on the other side of the field.
+They’re aggressive, so they’re going to get a couple of those during the game.
+Sauce is as good as there is in the league, but he might have had a little bit of fabric there.”

 Moments later, a still-angry Saleh was called for an unsportsmanlike conduct penalty — and the clock hit zero on a bitter loss for the Jets (1-3).

+“Just that whole drive after the fumble was unfortunate,” Saleh said.
+“That’s extremely unfortunate, especially for a prime-time football game.”

 Mahomes, who became the fastest to 200 NFL touchdown passes, was 18 of 30 for 203 yards and a touchdown.
-He also ran for 51 yards.
+He also ran for 51 yards to set the franchise’s career rushing mark for a quarterback.
 Isiah Pacheco rushed for 115 yards and a touchdown on 20 carries, and Kelce had six catches for 60 yards.

 Trailing 20-12, Wilson and the Jets opened the second half with the ball and marched down the field.
 Wilson found Allen Lazard in the middle of the end zone for a 10-yard touchdown pass.
 The quarterback then avoided a tackle attempt, rolled out and zipped forward for a 2-point conversion that tied the game at 20.